Tax Alert

 The trustee of a bare trust must generally file an annual T3 trust return for tax years ending December 31, 2023 and onwards (given that bare trusts are required to have a calendar year end).
 The deadline for filing a T3 return is 90 days after the taxation year-end.

-As mentioned, the CRA announced relief from 2023 year-end filings for bare trusts.
+As mentioned, the CRA announced relief from 2023 and 2024 year-end filings for bare trusts.

 Most types of trusts—including bare trusts—are also required to file T3 Schedule 15, “Beneficial ownership information of a trust” as part of their T3 return, with some exceptions.
 T3 Schedule 15 reports additional information (i.e., name, address, date of birth, jurisdiction of tax residence, and tax information number) about the trust’s stakeholders.
 Such stakeholders include trustees, beneficiaries and settlors of the trust, and anyone who has the ability (through the trust terms or a related agreement) to exert control or override trustee decisions over the appointment of income or capital of the trust (i.e., a protector).